 - i.e. a project manager who is in charge of writing reports or analyses but is not collecting data in the field

-- Collect: user can view, export, and analyze data, and collect new observations.
+- Collector: user can view, export, and analyze data, and collect new observations.
 Once a transect is submitted, the user can no longer edit or delete observations.

 - i.e. a member of the project team who is tasked with collecting data

 - i.e. typically one person designated as the lead of the project

 If a user must leave a project or reaches the end of their position, their data can be transferred to other users within a project.
-This can be done within a project by using the lefthand admin toolbar.
-Simply select ‘transfer sample units’, then indicate the user from the project to whom you would like to transfer the collect records.
+This can be done within a project through the "Users" tab.
+Simply select ‘Transfer’ for the user that will be removed from the project, then indicate the user from the project to whom you would like to transfer the unsubmitted sample units.
 Users can also be removed from a project on this page.
-If a user still has active collect records on their “collecting” page, be sure to transfer records prior to removing them from the project.
+If a user still has unsubmitted sample units on their “collecting” page, be sure to transfer records prior to removing them from the project.

 - Choose from sites that are already in the MERMAID system using the "Copy sites from other projects" button next to the create new site button.
 These may be sites that you or your organization are monitoring and have used before in previous surveys.
 The search bar allows you to filter the list by site name, project name, or country.
 Click the check box next to any site you would like to add to your project, then click the “Copy selected sites to project” button at the bottom of the dialog.
 A map at the bottom of the dialog also displays where the site is located with a red dot.